 - Cloud security

-With robust policy enforcement, strong encryption, and strict access controls, Vera's data-centric security solution enables teams to collaborate freely on files while ensuring the highest levels of security, visibility, and control.
-Vera uses a secure, HTML shell to protect each of your most sensitive files.
-Vera encryption includes:
+With robust policy enforcement, strong encryption, and strict access controls, Digital Guardian's secure collaboration solution enables teams to collaborate freely on files while ensuring the highest levels of security, visibility, and control.
+Digital Guardian uses a secure HTML shell to protect each of your most sensitive files.
+This encryption solution includes:

 - AES 256-bit encryption for data at rest

 - TLS 1.2 and SSL 3.0 to protect customer data in transit